SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 ==========

-Classes, structures, and enumerations can define :newTerm:`subscripts`, which are used as shortcuts for accessing the member elements of a collection, list, or sequence.
+Classes, structures, and enumerations can define :newTerm:`subscripts`, which are shortcuts for accessing the member elements of a collection, list, or sequence.
+You use subscripts to set and retrieve values by index without needing separate methods for setting and retrieval.
-Subscripts are the way in which you access elements in an ``Array`` instance as ``someArray[index]``, and elements in a ``Dictionary`` instance as ``someDictionary[key]``.
+For example, you access elements in an ``Array`` instance as ``someArray[index]``, and elements in a ``Dictionary`` instance as ``someDictionary[key]``.

-Subscripts in Swift are defined in a very similar way to methods and computed properties.
-They are used as a shorthand way to set and retrieve values by index without the need for separate methods for setting and retrieval.

 You can define multiple subscripts for a single type, and the appropriate subscript overload to use is selected